evasquare/weather-cli/README.md

 # weather-cli
 Use simple commands to check the weather in your city.
-Easily search your city and select it.
+Easily search and select your city.

 ## Setup